 - Dental practice income working 1 day a week at another office.

-- Income from running my blog- this includes making money from ads, selling courses, selling books, paid links, sponsored posts, etc.
+- Income from running my blog- this includes making money from ads, selling courses, selling books, paid links, sponsored posts, etc. Get my FREE email course on how to start your own blog here.

 Business Owner Income